 Accommodation options in Peru range from rustic homestays to luxury lodges and everything in between.
-Prices also vary greatly, but you’ll soon learn to match both your budget and your style of travel to the ideal type of lodging -- with occasional splurges, of course.
+Prices also vary greatly, but you’ll soon learn to match both your budget and your style of travel to the ideal type of lodging.

 Hostels in Peru